-We have made placements for internships in smaller organisations within the private and quasi public sectors.
-Candidates have had the opportunity to get valuable work experience and learn some of the “softer skills” of working in a UK office environment.
-It’s too early to tell how these experiences will benefit them in the longer term as each individual learns something different from each placement; the ultimate aim is obviously a permanent position.
+We have made placements for internships in smaller engineering employers and in the public sector.
+Candidates have the opportunity to get valuable UK work experience and learn some of the “softer skills” of working in a UK office environment.
 Success from my perspective has been that candidates have worked in organisations that ordinarily may not have been on their radar, and now open to working in different types of organisational structures.
-They have had an opportunity to work on some interesting development projects and met prominent people from within the industry which I know will have increased their confidence, and to be part of that, has been very satisfying.
+They have had an opportunity to work on some interesting development projects and met a range of people from within the industry which I know will have increased their confidence, and to be part of that, has been very satisfying.

 Why should commercial recruiters engage with Transitions?

 It’s simple – Employers need people who are ready for the new world of work; who have agile minds, can problem solve, and resilient.
 I believe candidates from Transitions have the right mindset and have experiences to demonstrate these skills; the technical skills can be taught.

 The refugee professionals still meet the job criteria; they know they must compete and work hard.
 They do not want to be treated differently.
 If companies just give them a chance, they will be rewarded with loyalty and a strong work ethic.
 Where companies are working internationally, particularly post Brexit, it makes business sense to harness the knowledge these people have of new markets, to create new propositions.